 Air Travel Safety

-Air travel industry professionals were accustomed to seeing over 200,000 flights going to the air every day in such a safe and efficient manner with various levels of comfort and safety, but that is going to be absolutely different.
+Air travel industry professionals were accustomed to seeing over 200,000 flights going to the air every day in such a safe and efficient manner with various levels of comfort and safety, but that is going to be different.
 Unfortunately, at least for the near future until 2024, as some experts indicate.

 Anyway, travel in the post-pandemic world will be different from what we’re used to.
-As air travel resumes, the passengers will have to get used to measures such as temperature screenings, physical distancing, self-service options for check-ins, the use of face covering and simplified cabin service among others.
+As air travel resumes, the passengers will have to get used to measures such as temperature screenings, physical distancing, self-service options for check-ins, the use of face-covering, and simplified cabin service among others.

 2021 Is Going to Be a Year of Air Travel Deals

-About 84% of leisure airline passengers around the world are eager to start travelling again.
+About 84% of leisure airline passengers around the world are eager to start traveling again.
 The low airline prices that we have been seeing throughout the pandemic are quickly rising now as the vaccination is increasing.
-Air fares are going to go up by as much as 10% this month and prices are going to continue rising.
+Airfares are going to go up by as much as 10% this month and prices are going to continue rising.
 So if you find something that looks like a good deal you should book it now.
 Don’t wait because the prices will almost certainly go further up.

-In fact, online booking sites like Cheap First Class have seen up to 30% increase in flight searches and bookings, following promising vaccine news.
+In fact, online booking sites like Cheap First Class have seen up to a 30% increase in flight searches and bookings, following promising vaccine news.
 Among Americans’ most searched destinations Mexican beach resort cities like Cancun and US cities like Las Vegas and Orlando, according to Expedia.

 But what exactly does the vaccine mean for flying in 2021?
 At least one airline, the Australian Qantas announce that it will likely require proof of vaccination for international travelers.
-While others like United and Delta are requiring negative Covid-19 tests on select routes, which may allow travelers bypass quarantine in some cities.
+While others like United and Delta are requiring negative Covid-19 tests on select routes, which may allow travelers to bypass quarantine in some cities.

 What Else to Consider when Booking a Flight